 1. INTRODUCTION

-Schwannomas are tumors that arise from the peripheral nervous system, composed of various cell types such as tumorigenic Schwann cells, axons, macrophages, T cells, fibroblasts, blood vessels, and an extracellular matrix [1].
+Schwannomas are tumors that arise from the peripheral nervous system and are composed of various cell types such as tumorigenic Schwann cells, axons, macrophages, T cells, fibroblasts, blood vessels, and an extracellular matrix [1].
 Schwannomas are one of the most common types of peripheral nerve sheath tumors.
-These tumors can develop spontaneously or in association with familial tumor syndromes like neurofibromatosis type 2 [2].
+These tumors can develop spontaneously or in association with familial tumor syndromes such as neurofibromatosis type 2 [2].
 Typically, schwannomas are solitary growths that most often affect small peripheral nerves, especially in the head, neck, and the flexor surfaces of extremities [2].
 Diagnosing extracranial schwannomas preoperatively presents a challenge, as indicated in most literature.

 2. CASE PRESENTATION

 A 27-year-old male with no history of neurofibromatosis presented with a swelling over his right nostril for two years, which gradually increased in size.
-He also experienced progressive nasal blockage in the right nostril over the past year, as the swelling enlarged, obstructing the nasal cavity.
+He also experienced progressive nasal blockage in the right nostril over the past year, as the swelling enlarged, and obstructed the nasal cavity.
 There were no accompanying nasal symptoms such as rhinorrhea, sneezing, or episodes of epistaxis.
 On clinical examination, a 1x1 cm firm, non-tender swelling with a smooth surface and regular margins was noted on the anterior right nasal floor.
 The nasal mucosa was normal, and no punctum was seen.
 Sub-labial palpation revealed the swelling with no fistula.
 A direct nasoendoscopy showed normal findings.
 The mass was excised via a sub-labial approach [Figure 1 and Figure 2], and histopathological examination of the mass confirmed a well-circumscribed tumor, measuring 10x9x6 mm, composed of spindle cells arranged in compact hypercellular Antoni A areas and myxoid hypocellular Antoni B areas [Image 1].
 Verocay bodies were also observed [Image 2].
 The final diagnosis was right nasolabial schwannoma.
-The patient had an uneventful postoperative course with no signs of recurrene.
+The patient had an uneventful postoperative course with no signs of recurrence.

 3. discussion